 When prospective students arrive to a dot edu website, best practice suggests they typically find themselves exploring degree program detail pages.
 These pages, which I referenced above as “product” pages, analogous to an e-commerce site, will typically be organized by academic level (undergraduate and graduate), and filtering options such as field of study or subject area.
 The primary calls-to-action are typically, request information and apply.

-Higher education enrollment marketing websites are, in the simplest of terms, lead generation websites.
+Prospective student websites are, in the simplest of terms, lead generation websites.
 There is value in the prospective student’s personal information that is submitted via request for information web forms.

-For the sake of simplicity in this post, let’s focus on tracking admission application submissions.
+From here on, let’s focus on tracking admission application submissions.

 Putting it all together:

 Once a target cost per acquisition is established for the given conversion point you can follow this template to assign values of your Google Analytics e-commerce transactions.

 Load GA e-commerce transaction: